vip306/IDS-Module1-alt3-New/chapter7.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:3d4de3a34a
 ## 7. Combining functions (2)

 To find the number of entries, it is not always necessary to create a new object.

-To improve efficiency, we can use the pipe (`%>%`) operator, which allows us to run our `filter` and `nrow` operations sequentially, without creating a new dataframe.
+To improve efficiency, you can use the pipe (`%>%`) operator, which allows you to run `filter` and `nrow` operations sequentially, without creating a new data frame.

+In this exercise, you will repeat the previous exercise but instead of creating a new object, you will print the result directly.
+This result should only have `state`, `rate` and `rank` columns.

+You select these columns using the `select` function in `dplyr`, and using this function with the pipe (`%>%`) operator after the `filter` function.

+For example, `filter(...) %>% select(column1, column2,..)` will print the rows that satisfy the conditions in the `filter` function, and only the columns specified in the `select` function.

 *** =instructions
-* Repeat the previous exercise, but now instead of creating a new object, show the result directly and only include the state, rate, and rank columns.
-* Use a pipe (`%>%`) to do this in just one line.
-Remember that you can use `dplyr`'s `select` function to include only certain columns.
-* Reminder: We want to select states in the Northeast and South with a murder rate of less than 2.
+- Use `filter` function to set the criteria of `region` being either "Northeast" or "South" as well as `rate` < 2
+- In the same command, use the pipe (`%>%`) operator and then `select` function to include `state`, `rate`, `rank` columns

 *** =hint
 Use the same `filter` operation as in the previous exercise.
 Then use the pipe (`%>%`) and add `select(state, rate, rank)`.